Mormon art: Aesthetic diversity and commonality

 Mormon art does not claim a particular style or aesthetic.
-Considered a young religion, Mormonism is not quite 200 years old and has primarily expanded in the 20th century, when artistic and cultural freedom concurrently increased.
+Considered a young religion, Mormonism was founded in the early 19th century and has primarily expanded in the 20th century, when artistic and cultural freedom concurrently increased.
 Today, there are more members of the LDS church outside of the United States than within.
 Accordingly, Mormon art varies widely in style.

 Richard G. Oman, expert on LDS art and curator of acquisitions for the LDS Church History Museum prior to 2010, states in an excerpt on visual artists in the Encyclopedia of Mormonism that the church purposefully holds no limitations on LDS artistic style to promote stylistic diversity: "The absence of an official liturgical art has kept the Church from directing its artists into specified stylistic traditions.
 This has been especially conducive to variety in art as the Church has expanded into many different cultures, with differing artistic styles and traditions."

-The LDS church recognizes the diverse demography and cultural differences within the church.
-Oman says that the church consequently embraces and promotes the various artistic attributes to "broaden [perspectives] so the Saints all over the world would be celebrated."

-One way the church showed their support for worldwide Mormon art was by establishing and hosting the International Art Competition in 1987.
-The Church History Museum advertises that: "Latter-day Saint artists are citizens of many lands and come from many walks of life—and their diverse experiences are reflected in their art, for art is an important part of Latter-day Saint life and communication.
-The Church History Museum continues to encourage artists worldwide to express their faith through their native traditions."